henriknelson/stern/README.md

  flag                        | default                       | purpose
 -----------------------------|-------------------------------|---------
  `--all-namespaces`, `-A`    | `false`                       | If present, tail across all namespaces.
 A specific namespace is ignored even if specified with --namespace.
- `--color`                   | `auto`                        | Force set color output. 'auto':  colorize if tty attached, 'always': always colorize, 'never': never colorize.
+ `--color`                   | `always`                      | Force set color output. 'auto':  colorize if tty attached, 'always': always colorize, 'never': never colorize.
  `--completion`              |                               | Output stern command-line completion code for the specified shell.
 Can be 'bash', 'zsh' or 'fish'.
  `--config`                  | `~/.config/stern/config.yaml` | Path to the stern config file `--container`, `-c`         | `.*`                          | Container name when multiple containers in pod. (regular expression)